apache/druid/docs/operations/api-reference.md

 Returns a list of the names of datasources with at least one used segment in the cluster.

+This method reads from the server view held by the coordinator that is updated every [`druid.coordinator.period`](../configuration/index.html#coordinator-operation), whereas `/druid/coordinator/v1/datasources` reads from metadata database.

 * `/druid/coordinator/v1/metadata/datasources?includeUnused`

 Returns a list of the names of datasources, regardless of whether there are used segments belonging to those datasources in the cluster or not.